onzfonz/comp227/src/content/5/en/part5b.md

 export default LoginForm
 ```

-The state and all the functions related to it are defined outside of the component and are passed to the component as props.
+The state and all the functions related to it are defined outside of the component and are passed to the component as *props*.

-Notice that the props are assigned to variables through **destructuring**, which means that instead of writing:
+Notice that the *`props`* are assigned to variables through **destructuring**, which means that instead of writing:

 ```js
 const LoginForm = (props) => {